Corporate Governance

 Collaboration with Parties Inside and Outside the Group and Improvement of System

-The Internal Audit Department collaborates with the internal auditing divisions of Group companies in Japan and overseas through periodic meetings, monitoring, and audits.
+The Company's Internal Audit Department collaborates with the internal auditing divisions of major Group companies in Japan and overseas through regular meetings, monitoring, and audit activities.

-The Internal Audit Department maintains communications with the Audit Committee and accounting auditor, making any necessary adjustments to ensure that audits are performed efficiently.
-The Department also sometimes receives audit requests from the Audit Committee.
-The degree to which these internal auditing activities satisfy the Institute of Internal Auditors’ “International Standards for the Professional Practice of Internal Auditing,” the global standard for internal auditing, is routinely evaluated by independent outside third parties.
+The Company's Internal Audit Department is in close liaison with the Audit Committee and Accounting Auditors and make adjustments with them in order to carry out auditing efficiently.
+The Department may also be delegated investigative duties from the Audit Committee.
+The degree to which these internal auditing activities satisfy the "International Standards for the Professional Practice of Internal Auditing," established by the Institute of Internal Auditors, is routinely evaluated by independent outside third parties.
 The Group thus strives to constantly improve its system.